antfriend/antfriend.github.io/a32_mega_ttdb.md

 **In bioelectric_resonance.md** (@LAT41.7LON-71.1 → @LAT42.8LON-116.2, "Anatomical Morphospace ↔ Ideational Morphospace"): Development is not a script — it is problem-solving in morphospace.
 The embryo departs from a simple starting configuration (Serenity), encounters developmental challenges that disrupt morphostatic coherence (Unease → Fear), passes through maximum field-level prediction error during wound response or regeneration (Grief), and converges on the target body plan at the new attractor (Hope → Joy).
 The bioelectric field is the gradient that guides the search; the arc is the shape of all successful morphospace navigation.

+**In story_of_stories_ttdb.md** (@LAT10LON-20, "Night-Fires ↔ TTN BBS / Compact Mesh Grammar"): The fire circle is the social technology for passing the Grief beat collectively.
+A community gathers, the mnemonic formula is performed, and the arc is traversed together — the compression scheme exists not just to fit the story into memory but to carry a community through maximum shared prediction error and out the other side.
+Each of Ashton's eight storytelling revolutions is a communal Hero's Arc: a shared equilibrium (Serenity) disrupted by a new channel topology — writing, print, digital — that forced collective revision of how meaning could be transmitted (Unease → Grief), yielding a new shared capability (Hope → Joy).
+The printing press is not just a technology; it is a communal arc event.
+TTN's BBS (board_contains, thread_root, replies_to edges) is the network-era fire circle: the technical substrate for passing the Grief beat of machine intelligence collectively, one reply-chain at a time.

+**In Mathematical.latex** (@LAT-42LON-30, "Guided Tour Automaton"; @LAT-12LON-150, "Banjo Stochastic Reveal"): The guided tour automaton traverses the globe in a preset discovery sequence — Q = {off, paused, scheduled} — advancing through records in EPS-ordered discovery.
+This is the Hero's Arc implemented as a formal state machine: the automaton does not shortcut from Serenity to Joy; it traverses each beat in sequence, scheduled transitions setting the pace.
+The Banjo stochastic reveal samples uniformly from undiscovered nodes (c_t ~ Uniform(A_t)) until a settle trigger fires — a stochastic arc entry.
+The random encounter with an undiscovered high-EPS record initiates a new arc cycle without prior planning; the Grief beat appears before Unease has been formally announced.
+Automaton and banjo are two implementations of arc navigation: one planned (the automaton schedules the Unease beat), one stochastic (banjo delivers Grief as a surprise).
+Together they span the space of how an arc can begin — by invitation or by ambush.

 **Mega synthesis**: The Hero's Arc is the universal shape of successful revision under pressure.
-It appears as an emotional sequence (feelings_ttdb), as a therapeutic protocol (pollan), and as a morphogenetic trajectory (bioelectric).
+It appears as an emotional sequence (feelings_ttdb), as a therapeutic protocol (pollan), as a morphogenetic trajectory (bioelectric), as the social technology of oral culture and storytelling revolutions (story_of_stories), and as a formal state machine and stochastic reveal algorithm (Mathematical).
 In each register, the critical structural feature is the same: the system must pass *through* maximum prediction error rather than around it.
-Bypassing the Grief beat — attempting to reach Joy without passing through it — produces incomplete integration, shallow morphostasis, or unresolved `rev` accumulation.
+Bypassing the Grief beat — attempting to reach Joy without passing through it — produces incomplete integration, shallow morphostasis, unresolved `rev` accumulation, premature arc completion, or a banjo settle that fires before the record is truly understood.
 The arc cannot be shortcut.
-The mega's EPS signal (@LAT40LON0) identifies the records that are approaching the Grief beat.
+The mega's EPS signal (@LAT5LON-25) identifies the records approaching the Grief beat; the guided tour automaton schedules the encounter; the banjo stochastic reveal ensures the arc can begin without an invitation.

 ---